UtkarshNawalgaria/ProjectFlow/README.md

 ## App Features
 What can users do in this application

-1. Create New projects
+1. User can create new projects
-2. Add many tasks in a project
+2. User can create many tasks in a project
 3. Organize their tasks into different lists
 4. View their task lists in a **List view** or **Kanban View**
 5. User authentication and authorization